Hey everyone —

 While I love the nomadic lifestyle, everything’s best in balance.
 I’m anticipating home sweet home this November, where I’ve made strict plans to indulge in some hard-earned nap time.

 Course: Under works!
 I’m more excited about this project than almost anything I’ve done recently.
-I’ll be launching a real estate course sometime in 2016.
-Hop on the VIP List to get involved in the creation, hear early announcements about the release, and get special access to pre-launch goodies.
+Hop on the VIP List to hear early announcements about the release, and get special access to pre-launch goodies.

 By the way — While I’m starting this month’s real estate income report on a strong note, I want to re-emphasize that (1) it took a bunch of work to get here, and (2) not every month is this awesome.
 I’ve repeated this several times, but hey, here’s one more for the road.